-If you are unable to discuss the DNACPR decision due to unconsciousness or a lack of mental capacity, the doctor should check if there is a valid and applicable ADRT, or whether someone is appointed to make decisions on your behalf, such as a registered Lasting Power of Attorney for health and care decisions.
+If you are unable to discuss the DNACPR decision due to unconsciousness or a lack of mental capacity, the doctor should check if there is a valid and applicable Advance Decision to Refuse Treatment, or whether someone is appointed to make decisions on your behalf, such as a registered Lasting Power of Attorney for health and care decisions.

 In the absence of the above, the healthcare team must make a decision in your 'best interests' and should consult family or friends where appropriate.

-For more information, see www.nhs.uk/conditions/do-not-attempt-cardiopulmonary-resuscitation-dnacpr-decisions/
+For more information in England, see www.nhs.uk/conditions/do-not-attempt-cardiopulmonary-resuscitation-dnacpr-decisions/